 The next step is addressing victories as a team.
 This can mean taking two minutes at the end of a weekly meeting to address a group’s success or completed project.

-Lastly, we’ve discussed the importance of gratitude in the workplace before, so incorporate it by also praising the successes of others or asking team members what they are proud of this week.
+Lastly, we’ve discussed the importance of gratitude in other articles before.
+Including the psychological benefits, how it leads to more positive emotions, and generally how it can benefit you all year-round.
+So, you can incorporate these ideas by also praising the successes of others or asking team members what they are proud of this week.

 Achieving long-term goals feels great, but the path to large-scale success is a series of small victories and hard work.
 Acknowledging how these daily wins contribute to overarching goals and facilitate company success is a great solution for keeping people motivated and focused.